 How Income Tax Works for Medical Professionals in India

 Section 44AA of the income tax returns for doctors governs the deductions for medical professionals and doctors.
 Although it is advised that everyone with a steady income should file for their taxes, the tax deduction only applies to those with an income exceeding INR 2.5 lakh in a fiscal year.

 It’s essential to keep your personal and professional finances separate if you’re a doctor or other self-employed medical practitioner.
 Open a separate business bank account to keep track of all earnings and outgoings.

-The cash book, journal, ledger and copies of any bills costing more than INR 25 must all be included in the book of accounts.
+The book of accounts must include the cash book, journal, ledger, and copies of any bills costing more than INR 25.
 The whole thing is conglomerated in the book of accounts and receipts for Taxation.
 As a doctor, you can take advantage of a variety of income tax deductions.
 With the help of MPVD & Associates bookkeeping & accounting services in India, you can further simplify the whole process by sending over all copies of your professional bills and maintaining one cohesive format for all payments.

 The Presumptive Taxation Scheme for Indian Medical Professionals

-Presumptive taxes is a relatively new idea in India and it affects self-employed taxpayers, including those in the medical field, who earn less than Rs 50 lakhs annually.
+Presumptive taxes are a relatively new idea in India and it affects self-employed taxpayers, including those in the medical field, who earn less than Rs 50 lakhs annually.

 Your income is “presumed” if you choose this tax plan, and the actual profit is not calculated.
 You can anticipate that 50% of your receipts will represent your profit.

-The best thing about this programme is that you can choose to participate even if your profits exceed 50% of your receipts.
+The best thing about this program is that you can participate even if your profits exceed 50% of your receipts.
 However, you would end up saving a sizable sum in taxes if your receipts are less than Rs 50 lakh and your expenses are less than 50% of your receipts.